ibm-cloud-docs/get-support/assign-user-access-cases.md

 1. In the {{site.data.keyword.Bluemix_notm}} console, go to **Manage** > **Access (IAM)**, select **Access groups**, and click **Create**.
 1. Enter an access group name and description, and click **Create**.
-1. Click **Access policies** > **Assign access**.
+1. Click **Actions...** > **Assign access**.
-1. From the Assign access group additional access section, select **Account management**.
-1. To assign access to a service, select **Support Center**.
+1. Select **Support Center** from the list of services and click **Next**.
-1. Select any combination of roles to assign the wanted access.
+1. Select any combination of roles to assign the wanted access and click **Review**.
 1. Click **Add**, then click **Assign** from the Access summary section.

 ## Assigning access for all support cases in the account
 {: #support-view-account}

-When you give a user access, they might not have access view all cases in an account.
+When you give a user access, they might not have access to view all cases in an account.
 If the account owner sets the user list visibility setting to restricted, users can view only the cases that they create themselves.
 To ensure that a user can always view or edit all cases in the account, you must assign a second access policy with the viewer role on the User Management service.
 If you want to ensure that your users can view all support cases in the account, add a policy with the viewer role for the User Management service to your access group:

 1. In the {{site.data.keyword.Bluemix_notm}} console, go to **Manage** > **Access (IAM)**, select **Access groups** and select the Group that you want to have access.
-1. Click **Access policies** > **Assign access**.
+1. Click **Actions...** > **Assign access**.
-1. From the Assign access group additional access section, select **Account management**.
+1. Select **User Management** from the list of services and click **Next**.
-1. To assign access to your service, select **User management**.
+1. Select the resources you want to assign access to and click **Next**.
-1. For platform access, select **Viewer**.
+1. For platform access, select **Viewer** and click **Review**.
-1. Click **Add** and click **Assign** after you review.
+1. Click **Add**, then click **Assign** from the Access summary section.

 ## Adding users to your case management access group
 {: #add-user-access-group}